lucio-cornejo/plyLoadR/README.md

 gets rendered.
-However, such rendering process may take too long, even when using the cache chunk property, due to Pandoc's conversion of the markdown file into a
+However, such rendering process may take too long, even when using the cache chunk property, due to Pandoc's conversion of the markdown file into HTML.
-HTML.

 Like the previous solution, the plyLoadR approach requires the conversion of rgl geometries into ply files.
 Then, the plyLoadR widget loads such ply files into the final
-HTMl, without the need of rerunning the rgl code for the geometries' creation, nor the embedding of such geometries into the markdown file which Pandoc will convert.
+HTML, without the need of rerunning the rgl code for such geometries' creation, nor the embedding of such geometries into the markdown file which Pandoc will convert.